 If you could change the world right now, what would you do?

-We are now constructing buildings that are more environmentally friendly (as part of the Powerhouse project), that produce more energy than they use during their lifetimes.
-We are trying to set an example since the building industry accounts for 40% of greenhouse gas emissions.
+We are now constructing buildings that are more environmentally friendly (as part of the Powerhouse project), and that produce more energy than they use during their lifetimes.
+We are trying to set an example, since the building industry accounts for 40% of greenhouse gas emissions.

 Name your favourite city.
 What are the top 5 spots here you’d recommend to your best friend when he or she’s in town?